Problems and discomforts when breastfeeding

 - Apply pressure to your breasts by crossing your arms over your chest.

 - Put nursing pads in your bra to soak up leaked milk.
-Sleep in a nursing bra in case you have leakage at night.
+Sleep in a nursing bra in case your breasts leak at night.

 What are plugged ducts?

 Breast milk can get blocked in your breast ducts.
 Your breast may feel sore or look red.
 You may feel a hard spot in your breast.
-You may feel that your breast doesn't empty when breastfeeding.
+You may feel that your breast doesn’t empty all the way when breastfeeding.
 Here’s what you can do to help with plugged ducts:

 - Take a warm shower or put warm towels on your breast.